 So once students leave the protected world of their lecture halls and actually need to make a living in what is a highly competitive market, it does matter how well they understand the business world, define their services, and explain their pricing policies.
 If a seven-word advertising headline takes the same amount of time to “translate” as a 1,000-word financial report, most clients will be confused.
 “I only need that short headline translated, you see?
 If you specialize in advertising, how come you need so long for just seven words?” they wonder.
-Widespread misconceptions of what it takes to properly handle foreign-language texts that have a major impact on a brand’s or company’s reputation — and sales — were the main reason why I began my educational talks about transcreation many years ago.
+Widespread misconceptions of what it takes to properly handle foreign-language texts that have a major impact on a brand’s image — and sales — were the main reason why I began my educational talks about transcreation many years ago.

 Of course, learning the foundations of translation and acquiring the skills to do it well are important and necessary, and universities generally do a great job in training their translation students from a theoretical viewpoint, sometimes even in specialty fields like law, engineering, and others.
 But most of that is in theory — useful if you want to stay in academia, perhaps, but by far not enough when you work in the real world.

 “I’m good with words, surely that makes me a good transcreator?”